ack8006/jaa-dl/assignment-1/README.md

 ## TODO:

-- [ ] **Discuss and verify whether the batch gradient update implementation is correct.**
+- [ ] Test the current reference implementation of Ladder networks.
+Test it's performance on our given dataset. (@Abhishek)

-- [ ] Check if the 3K labeled-training and 30K unlabeled-training contains the same distribution of digits.
+- [ ] Ladder Network

-- [ ] Implement SWWAE.
+- [x] Check if the 3K labeled-training and 30K unlabeled-training contains the same distribution of digits.

-- [ ] Ensure that you give predictions for all the test cases because some cases might be missed due to batching.
+- [x] Ensure that you give predictions for all the test cases because some cases might be missed due to batching.
 Pad with some dummy cases to avoid this.

 - [ ] Check if the labels are correct for the corresponding images.